Shaoyi Peng

 Trading the High Life for a Startup in Beijing

-Naturally, I took a job at a top-tier executive search firm in Taipei's Xinyi District—our equivalent of Wall Street.
+Naturally, I took a job at a top-tier executive search firm in Taipei's Xinyi District, the city's commercial and financial heart.
 I wore nice clothes, made phone calls, interviewed candidates, and felt incredibly polished.

 Whenever I met new colleagues or clients, I would bring some of my family's premium tea as an icebreaker.
 To my surprise, I realized that hardly anyone in these high-end offices actually drank good tea—or even knew what good tea tasted like.
 I started brewing it for my coworkers, and seeing their eyes widen in surprise became the best part of my day.